c0deritter/knight-orm/README.md

 })
 ```

-Now, when you store a castle, the ORM will also store the knights living there.
-When you load a castle and you explictely declared it, the ORM will also load the knights into the `knightsLivingHere` property.
+Now, when you store a `Castle` instance, the ORM will also store the referenced `Knight` instances living there.
+When you load a `Castle` instance and you explictely declared it, the ORM will also load the `Knight` instances into the `knightsLivingHere` array property.

 ```typescript
 orm.store(queryFn, knight)